-- Assign differentiated assignments to students, or offer a variety of different assignment options.
+- Offer a variety of assignment options.
 For instance, students could be offered the option of a PowerPoint presentation, an essay, a poster, or a video project.

 - Break up classroom projects into different portions to allow students to focus on their strengths.
 Assign high achieving groups research tasks to increase their interest level.